Part I: In which our Hero asks ‘Am I the Heroic Type?’

-A shout from across the lobby roused my attention.
-One of the young, tie-wearing, desk-bankers yelled ‘Call an ambulance,’ as he ran over to where the tiny, still body lay on the ground.
+A shout from across the lobby tentatively poked my consciousness.
+One of the young, tie-wearing, desk-bankers yelled ‘Call an ambulance!’ as he ran over to where the tiny, still body lay on the ground.

 “Ma’am!
-Ma’am!”
-I heard the teller call out and realized he was talking to me.
-I lifted my eyes from the spot on the ground where the older lady had dropped to see she was no longer there but sitting in a chair by one of the desks, order restored to the universe and all dozen of the folks who had been in line ahead of me apparently served and gone.
+Ma’am!” a teller called out and I realized he was talking to me.
+I pulled my eyes from the spot on the ground where the older lady had dropped to see she was no longer there but sitting in a chair by one of the desks, order restored to the universe and all dozen of the folks who had been in line ahead of me apparently served and gone.
 So yes, time stood still for me.
 And, no, I am not a hero.
 This confirmation of my un-hero-ness was a bucket of cold water, slow-mo sloshing over me and any heroic aspirations I had.

 So, when I heard Malkovich say, ’You don’t know what you would do in that situation,’ my head snapped up and I knew I wanted to stay and hear the story.
 Not only did I watch the movie that day, when I came across the “movie of the making of the movie,” I watched that too.
 And I read the book.
 And then I bought the DVD.